sumeetghimire/nodejs-role-permissions/README.md

 <h2>Creating New Collections</h2>
-The package creates two collections in your MongoDB database: roles and userRoles.
-These collections are used to store role information and user-role mappings.
+<p>The package creates two collections in your MongoDB database: roles and userRoles.
+These collections are used to store role information and user-role mappings.</p>

 <h2>Roles Collection</h2>
 The roles collection stores the available roles in your application.
 You can add roles manually using a MongoDB client or your application logic.